ciriti/URLs-Processor/README.md

    ```

 2. The application will start on the port specified in the `.env` file (default is 3000).
 You can access it via `http://localhost:3000`.

-## Available Scripts

-In the `URLs-Processor` directory, you can run:

-### `npm start`

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`

-Launches the test runner in interactive watch mode.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-## Notes

-- Ensure that the `REACT_APP_BACKEND` environment variable is set to the correct backend URL.
-- Adjust the `.env` variables to match your development and production environment settings.